 Parsons' early contributions were based on the conviction that the appropriate subject matter of sociology is social action, a view reflecting the strong influence of Max Weber, and to some extent, Thomas Hobbes.
 In his work The Structure of Social Action, Parsons presents an extremely complicated theory of social action in which it is held to be voluntaristic behaviour.
 The analysis is largely based on the means-end scheme.
 Such a complex formulation of theory of social action representing an ambitious but early effort by Parsons is interwoven with a detailed analysis of the theories of Weber, Durkheim, Pareto and Alfred Marshall.
-Parsons' voluntaristic utilitarianism on one hand, and the tradition of idealism on the other.
+Parsons' voluntaristic Theory of Action emerged from two different traditions-the tradition of positivistic utilitarianism on one hand, and the tradition of idealism on the other.